hermiteer/CottonObject/README.md

 1. Because the object uses NSDictionary as the data store, it can be easily de/serialized using the NSCoding protocol.
 2. Objects can be "faked" with dictionaries instanced from plists if your network or API is not up yet.
-3. The objects can enforce types.
-So as long as your code can handle properties with nil values, the web endpoint can switch types and the worst is that a value may no longer be shown.
+3. Provides type-safe getters and setters to the dictionary.
+Missing or wrongly keyed values return nil and as long as your code supports that (it awlays should), you'll avoid crashes when your web endpoint results change unexpectedly.
-4. The property names are used a keys, eliminating the need for declaring string constants.
+4. The property names are used as keys, eliminating the need for declaring string constants.

 How to use it
 ========